banhbio/Taxonomy.jl/README.md

 Now, this package only supports `scientific name`.

 ## Notes for v0.3
 - Change the field attributes of the `Taxon` struct.
-Now,only the taxid and DB information is stored.
+Now, only the taxid and DB information is stored.
 - Add `isless` (`<`) and less-than-or-equals (`<=` or `≤`) comparison for `Taxon` ranks.
 See the API document for details.

 ## Notes for v0.2